H.R.3898 - Otto Warmbier North Korea Nuclear Sanctions Act115th Congress (2017-2018) |

 - Passed Senate

 - Became Law

 Summary: H.R.3898 — 115th Congress (2017-2018)All Information (Except Text)

-This bill directs the Department of the Treasury to prohibit a foreign financial institution that knowingly provides significant financial services to a "covered person" from opening or maintaining a correspondent account in the United States.
-"Covered person" includes any person doing business with North Korea, a North Korean person employed outside North Korea, and any person that knowingly employs a North Korean person outside North Korea.
+(Sec.
+3) This bill directs the Department of the Treasury to prohibit a foreign financial institution that knowingly provides significant financial services to a "covered person" from opening or maintaining a correspondent account in the United States.
+"Covered person" includes any person doing business with North Korea, any North Korean person employed outside North Korea (unless waived by Treasury), and any person that knowingly employs a North Korean person outside North Korea.
 The bill establishes civil and criminal penalties for violations.